wolovim/redux-starter-v2/README.md

 It too is a starter app to get you a running start with React, Redux, routing, testing, flash messages, Redux DevTools and more.

+An example deployment lives on heroku lives [here](https://redux-starter-v2.herokuapp.com).
+For notes on how to deploy to heroku, see this [post](https://blog.heroku.com/deploying-react-with-zero-configuration).
+Note that this application may be statically deployed to something like S3 instead.

 ### Why not just update v1?

 The most significant change is the use of `create-react-app` as the foundation of this application.